 Touring the Forum and Coliseum with a guide brings a better understanding of civilization at the time.
 It also provides a view into the politics, religion, and culture of the day.
 It is interesting that so much of modern life is rooted in ancient Roman civilization.

 However, Rome is not all about ancient history and religious tradition.
-The city has a surprisingly modern feel, especially when you think that 16thcentury buildings are considered modern.
+The city has a surprisingly modern feel, especially when you think that 16th-century buildings are considered modern.
 Contemporary skyscrapers do not exist, yet Rome has a surprisingly metropolitan vibe.

 We visited the downtown area on a Saturday evening.
 We left our hotel near the Vatican and strolled along the Tiber River where street vendors display their wares.
 After crossing over the river we walked through a residential area before hitting the fashion district.
 Our destination was the Spanish Steps and the famed Babbington Tea Room.
 As we drew closer to our destination, the crowds grew thicker.
-Pedestrians dominate the narrow roadways and automobile traffic all but ceased.
+Pedestrians dominate the narrow roadways and automobile traffic has all but ceased.
 The best way to describe the area around the Spanish Steps is Fifth Avenue meets Bourbon Street.
 The streets leading to the steps are lined with stores boasting the names of the world’s great fashion designers; Dior, Gucci, Dolce e Gabbana and La Perla.
 (We were told that anything we could buy there could be purchased cheaper in the U.S.).
 It is a place to see and be seen.
 The downtown area is a beehive of activity.

 Despite all the action, Rome does not have the rushed feel of cities in the United States.
 Life happens at a more relaxed pace.
 People unwind over cappuccino and espresso (almost seems like a contradiction) at outdoor cafes.
 They stroll along the streets rather than rushing from one place to the next trying to pack one more chore into a hectic day.
-Our tour that evening took us through the downtown area to some of the highlights of “modern” Rome, including Trevi Fountain, the Parliament building, the Pantheon, Piazza Navona, and Campo Dei Fiori.
+Our tour that evening took us through the downtown area to some of the highlights of “modern” Rome, including the Trevi Fountain, the Parliament Building, the Pantheon, Piazza Navona, and Campo dei Fiori.
 The evening seemed to be an ideal time to tour Rome.
 In some strange way, twilight washes a romantic hue over the city that allowed this couple to get lost in a way that made us feel the city was ours alone.

 Rome is the city of Amore.
 Perhaps that is why we saw so many newlyweds while there and why it is a popular honeymoon destination.
-Even my husband, who I would call attentive but not necessarily romantic (in the flowers and hearts way), was struck by cupid’s arrow.
+Even my husband, who I would call attentive but not necessarily romantic (in the flowers and hearts way), was struck by Cupid’s arrow.
 While dining at one of the many outdoor trattorias, a gentleman selling roses came up behind me.
 Bill waved him over and purchased a rose for me.
-With so many outdoor cafes, cappuccinos with the foam swirled into the shape of a heart, and a flower market on every corner one can’t help but feel a bit amorous.
+With so many outdoor cafes.
+Cappuccinos with foam swirled into the shape of a heart and a flower market on every corner one can’t help but feel a bit amorous.

 The Romans are a charming bunch.
 They are generally friendly and hospitable.
 I found this to be true of the innkeepers, the small café owners, and the wait staff at the many trattorias.
 It is not uncommon for inns and dining establishments to be family owned and operated.
 In some cases, the owner is the host, cook, and waitperson.
 One place we dined near the Vatican, Da Vito e Dina, located on Via degli Scipioni, the owner was also the “entertainment”.
 And of course, no discourse on Rome or Italy would be complete without some talk of food.
-Of course, the Italian’s take on some of the dishes we enjoy in the States is slightly different.
+The Italian take on some of the dishes we enjoy in the States is slightly different.
 I suppose it retains authenticity.
-The pizza is thin-crusted.
+Pizza is thin-crusted.
 Lasagna is satisfying but not as heavy as what is served in the US.
 Fresh bread and olive oil for dipping are served with your meal.
 It is my understanding that some establishments charge for this but that was not our experience.
 Gelato is a must.
 Typically, you select your size and your flavors (typically more than one).
 You can get it served in a cup or a cone.
 Either way, you will want it topped with whipped cream.
 Good Italian Gelato is smoother, creamier, and softer than ice cream as we know it.

 Breakfast typically consists of a pasty and a cappuccino.
 If you are looking for a large American breakfast, good luck.
 There are a few places that serve it but they are hard to come by.
 Instead, I recommend a chocolate-filled croissant and a cappuccino.
 I was told that the filling is actually Nutella.
 Anything filled with Nutella has to be good (just my opinion).